jernejc/monaco-automerge/docs/architecture.md

 ## Future Enhancements

 - **CI/CD workflows (GH Actions)**: Run Playwright tests with the docker setup.
 Automatically deploy if checks are OK.
-- **User ACL**: Keep track of user roles, permissions, document access
+- **User ACL**: Keep track of user roles, permissions, document access.
-- **Cloud storage (S3, GCS)**: Automerge Repo storage adapter for known Cloud providers
+- **Cloud storage (S3, GCS)**: Automerge Repo storage adapter for known Cloud providers.
-- **Transpile and bundle Typecript**: Currently Docker runs the Vite dev server, Typescript needs to be transpiled and bundeled into JS
+- **Transpile and bundle Typecript**: Currently Docker runs [Vite](https://vitejs.dev/) dev server, Typescript needs to be transpiled and bundeled into JS.
-- **Unit tests**: Both server and client require some units to be tested more thoroughly
+- **Unit tests**: Both server and client require some units to be tested more thoroughly.

 <h2 id="shared-policy">Shared Policy and Authentication (*Not implemented)</h3>